JupiterOne/graph-crowdstrike/docs/jupiterone.md

   _**Falcon**_ and _**Spotlight**_ APIs.
 - Enter the **API client secret** used to authenticate with the CrowdStrike _**Falcon**_ and _**Spotlight**_ APIs.
+- Enter the **Availability Zone** you'd like to use for API calls.
+Leave blank to use the main API endpoint.

 4. Click **Create Configuration** once all values are provided.